NFTZ4DAYZ/NFT-Tutorial/README.md

 ## Overview

 NFT ~ Non-Fungible Token

 Non-fungible means that something is unique and can’t be replaced.

-Non-fungible tokens or NTFs are cryptographic assets which sit on a blockchain
+Non-fungible tokens or NFTs are cryptographic assets which sit on a blockchain.

 I used Solidity, JavaScript, HTML, CSS, and Hardhat to produce smart contract and deploy script that utilzes asynchonous Javascript.

 This project demonstrates a basic Hardhat use case.
 It comes with a sample contract, a test for that contract, and a script that deploys that contract.